A successful summer camp season is in the books! Hundreds of players ages 7-15 participated in the 2015 USYVL volleyball camps this July and August.

 What’s in a name?
 Well, quite a bit when it comes to the official USYVL “Best Team Name Contest.”
 Have you thought of creative team name yet?
 Whether your name is the Sporty Spikers, Hermosa Heros or the Slamming Sharks, there are many great names to be created.

 If you haven’t decided on a team name, now is the time.
-Team names will be collected through September 25, 2013.
-To be entered to win, you must inform your Site Director of your name choice prior to September 25.
+Team names will continue to be collected through Oct.
+7th.
+To be entered to win, you must inform your Site Director of your name choice prior to Oct 7th.

 Since each site has a Clinician (consider this person the coach-in-chief), coaches are tasked with executing a pre-prepared lesson plan that is spearheaded by the Clinician.
 You’ll have tools before you hit the court in the form of an easy-to-read coaching manual, and on-site training given by your Clinician.
 Truly, it makes the job very easy.
 Opportunities exist for both Head Coach and Assistant Coach roles.
 Interested?
 Be sure to reach out to your Site Director.